 Some degree of arthritis will result even where surgery is performed – but as the joint is stabilised this arthritis is much less severe.

-What is the Sydney Animal Hospitals approach to cruciate ligament injury?
+What is the Sydney Animal Hospitals approach to cruciate ligament injuries?

-Our veterinarians are highly skilled at diagnosing cruciate ligament injury and determining the best treatment for your pet.
+Our Veterinarians are highly skilled at diagnosing cruciate ligament injuries and determining the best treatment for your pet.

 As joint instability leads to worsening arthritis over time, it is important for lame dogs to be assessed as early as possible.

 Why is your dog's knee so prone to injury?